drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/04-code-blocks-and-typography.md

 chapter_id: 4
 module_title: "Applied: Building the blog itself"
 chapter_title: "Code blocks, syntax highlighting (Rouge), and engineering-friendly typography"
+chapter_summary: "Treats code blocks as the centrepiece of an engineering blog: how Rouge tokenises fenced code, generating a theme stylesheet with `rougify style`, when to reach for the `highlight` Liquid tag for line numbers, and a small vanilla-JS include for copy-to-clipboard.
+Includes guidance on monospace-vs-body type sizing and inline-vs-block code styling."
 ---

 # Code Blocks, Syntax Highlighting (Rouge), and Engineering-Friendly Typography